Tuition Payment Policy

 Should a returning student fail to register for their subsequent term classes by the last day of the preceding semester, a late registration fee of $50.00 will be assessed to the student bill.
 Failure to make any payment or enroll in a payment plan after the billing due date has passed and before the last day of add/drop will result in the cancellation of registration and dismissal from a Hilbert College residence (if applicable).
 Please refer to the Hilbert College Tuition Refund Policy for information regarding tuition liability.

 At any point, questions regarding costs, financial aid or billing questions may be directed to the Student Finance Office.
-Contact the Financial Aid and Student Account office at studentfinance@hilbert.edu or call (716) 926-8939.
+Contact information for the Financial Aid and Student Account teams is located on the college website.

-For delinquent accounts, outside collection and legal action will be taken to secure payment due to the college.
-The cost of these collection services will be the student’s responsibility.
+Outside collection and legal action will be taken to secure the payment due to the College.
+The cost of these collection services will be the responsibility of the student.
+A student whose account is not fully paid or deferred upon by the payment due date must contact the Student Finance Office for further instructions.

 Contact Us